The Perfect Algarve Road Trip Itinerary

 How to get to Algarve

-Faro has an international airport where you can pick up your rental car and start your road trip directly.
+But if you fly into the Algarve only for this road trip, I recommend flying directly to Faro International Airport, where you can pick up your rental car and start your road trip.

 When is the best time for an Algarve road trip

-Any time of year is great for an Algarve road trip.
-However, the hottest summer months can also be the busiest when it comes to parking at popular spots.
+Any time of year is great for a road trip through the Algarve.
+That said, the hottest summer months can also be the busiest, and it can be hard to find parking at popular spots.

-My favorite part of the year to road trip Algarve is in September or in May to mid-June.
-Simply because I find there are less people and the temperature and water is still warm enough to go swimming.
+My favorite part of the year to road trip in the Algarve is in September or in May to mid-June.
+Simply because I find there are fewer people, and the temperatures and water are still warm enough to go swimming.

 Driving in Portugal